STAND. COM. REP. NO. 687

 President of the Senate

 Thirty-Second State Legislature

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO HISTORIC PRESERVATION REVIEWS,"
+"A BILL FOR AN ACT RELATING TO PUBLIC OFFICE,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Land and Natural Resources and Office of Hawaiian Affairs.
-Your Committee received testimony in opposition to this measure from the Hawaii Government Employees Association, AFSCME Local 152, AFL-CIO.
-Your Committee received comments on this measure from the Maui Chamber of Commerce.
+Your Committee received testimony in support of this measure from the Campaign Spending Commission and one individual.
+Your Committee received testimony in opposition to this measure from one individual.
+Your Committee received comments on this measure from one individual.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,